amitvmehndiratta/IVIM-DKI-MRMP2021-old/README.md

 # IVIM-DKI analysis with total variation penalty funtion for prostate cancer and BPH
 ---------------------------------------------------------------------------------

-A package providing MATLAB programming tools for IVIM-DKI analysis with total variation (TV) penalty function for prostate cancer and benign benign prostatic hyperplasia (BPH).
+A package providing MATLAB programming tools and GUI for IVIM-DKI analysis with total variation (TV) penalty function for prostate cancer and benign benign prostatic hyperplasia (BPH).

 ---------------------------------------------------------------------------------